hbctraining/scRNA-seq_online/lessons/06_integration.md

 ## **Integrate** or align samples across multiple variables using PCs

-In the section above, we've presented the `Seurat` integration workflow, which uses canonical correlation analysis (CCA) and multiple nearest neighbors (MNN) to find "anchors" and integrate across samples, conditions, modalities, etc. While the `Seurat` integration approach is wildly used and several benchmarking studies support its great performance in many cases, it is important to recognize that **alternative integration algorithms exist and may work better for complex integration tasks** (see [Luecken et al (2022)](https://doi.org/10.1038/s41592-021-01336-8) for a comprehensive review and comparison of scRNA-seq data integration tools).
+In the section above, we've presented the `Seurat` integration workflow, which uses canonical correlation analysis (CCA) and multiple nearest neighbors (MNN) to find "anchors" and integrate across samples, conditions, modalities, etc. While the `Seurat` integration approach is wildly used and several benchmarking studies support its great performance in many cases, it is important to recognize that **alternative integration algorithms exist and may work better for more complex integration tasks** (see [Luecken et al (2022)](https://doi.org/10.1038/s41592-021-01336-8) for a comprehensive review and comparison of scRNA-seq data integration tools).

 Not all integration algorithms rely on the same methodology, and they do not always provide the same type of corrected output (embeddings, count matrix...).
 Their performance is also affected by preliminary data processing steps, including which normalization method was used and how highly variable genes (HVGs) were determined.
 All those considerations are important to keep in mind when selecting a data integration approach for your study.

 **What do we mean by a "complex" integration task?**

 In their benchmarking study, [Luecken et al (2022)](https://doi.org/10.1038/s41592-021-01336-8) compared the performance of different scRNA-seq integration tools when confronted to different "complex" tasks.
-The "complexity" may relate to the number of samples (perhaps generated using different protocols) but also to the biological question the study seeks to address (e.g. comparing cell types across tissues, species).
-In these contexts, you may need to integrate across multiple confounding factors.
-As usual, you want to select a data integration approach that successfully balances out the following challenges:
+The "complexity" of integrating a dataset may relate to the number of samples (perhaps generated using different protocols) but also to the biological question the study seeks to address (e.g. comparing cell types across tissues, species...).
+In these contexts, you may need to integrate across multiple confounding factors before you can start exploring the biology of your system.

+In these more complex scenarios, you want to select a data integration approach that successfully balances out the following challenges:

 - Correcting for inter-sample variability due to source samples from different donors
 - Correcting for variability across protocols/technologies (10X, SMART-Seq2, inDrop...; single-cell vs. single nucleus; variable number of input cells and sequencing depth; different sample preparation steps...)